 Verse 17 of Leviticus 18 declares it is incest for a man to have a sexual relationship with a woman and her daughter (a daughter from a previous relationship, a stepdaughter), either at the same time or with the daughter if the woman dies.
 It also forbids such a relationship with the daughter of either the woman's daughter or son (step-granddaughter).
 Verse 18 of the chapter prohibits taking a woman AND her sister as rival wives.
 This scripture would not apply today for places that already forbid polygamy.

-Interestingly, the Bible does not specifically forbid the marriage of cousins.
-However, because of 6,000 years of genetic mutations, the chance of passing on genetic defects to the children of such a union might make such a relationship unwise.
-Such marriages may also be illegal based on local or national laws.
-For example, in America, only about half the states allow first cousin marriages (some with restrictions).
+The verses quoted above apply to both men and women, and covers even relationships assumed but not directly named in Leviticus (such as sex between a parent and their children).
+Interestingly, Scripture does not specifically forbid the marriage of cousins.
+However, because of 6,000 years of genetic mutations, the chance of passing on genetic defects to the children of such a union might make such a relationship unwise (plus it might be illegal where you live).

-God does not approve of sex with ANYONE, even if they are not closely related to you, outside the union of a husband and wife in matrimony.
-In fact, according to Jesus, even lusting after someone (before any physical act of incest could take place) is considered a sin (Matthew 5:28)!
+In conclusion, God not only does not approve of incest, he also forbids we have sex with ANYONE (even if they are not closely related to us) outside the union of marriage.
+In fact, according to Jesus, even lusting after someone (before any physical act can take place) is considered a sin (Matthew 5:28)!